Vietnam might be a small nation, but our love for coffee and tea far outshines our size.

-If it is not enough of reason to visit this great cafe in District 2, the Kokois Coffee is also an exhibition space, conference hall, pop-up stores, and souvenir shops .
+If it is not enough reason to visit this great cafe in District 2, the Kokois Coffee is also an exhibition space, conference hall, pop-up stores, and souvenir shops.
 Come here and work surrounded by people talking about food and art!

-Peaking customers’ curiosity and growing their retention is an integral part of growing a coffee business.
+Piquing customers’ curiosity and growing their retention is an integral part of the growing coffee business.
 And it’s what the Mad House has succeeded in.

 With the Mad House’s credo summed up in just a single word: “chill,” its decor and ambiance are a reason enough for patrons to keep coming back.

 Located in the center of District 2, the Mad House is a village in its own right.
 Part of it is the wide-open space in a lovely garden with Western-styled swimming pools.

 It goes without saying that the Mad House may be the best café-restaurant in District 2.
 On top of their welcoming indoor seating, they have an extravagant outdoor seating area shaded by surrounding trees in a wide-open garden decorated to perfection, making it an ideal place to lounge.

 The staff here puts a lot of care into every single drink and dish that they offer.
 From smoothies, soda, and espresso to their various food items like salad, traditional Vietnamese dishes, and Western-styled staples, they make everything with customers in mind.

 It’s an ambiance that accompanies pretty much anyone’s reason for coming very nicely and sure to be a pleasurable experience.